yaoxingcheng/TLM/README.md

 #### Retrieve data from our collected corpora
 In this work, we use BM25 to select similar data from a general corpus.
 Two scales of corpora are collected: one consisting of [Wikipedia dump](https://dumps.wikimedia.org/enwiki/) and [Book corpus](https://github.com/soskek/bookcorpus), the other consisting of the aforementioned two together with [OpenWebText](https://huggingface.co/datasets/openwebtext), [CCNews](https://cloudstor.aarnet.edu.au/plus/s/M8BvXxe6faLZ4uE) and [CC-Stories](https://paperswithcode.com/dataset/cc-stories).

-We provide a Web API to facilitate your research process.
+We provide a Web API for data selection to facilitate your research process.
 An example script to retrieve similar data from our collected corpora with a certain query is:
 ```
 curl -H "Content-Type:application/json" \
      -X POST \